nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

 <a name="matter-demos-with-otbr"></a>

-## Running Matter demos with OTBR on the i.MX MPU platform
+## Running Matter demos with OTBR and OpenThread on the i.MX MPU platform

-For devices that support the Thread protocol, this guide uses the NXP K32W running lighting application as an example.
+For devices that support the Thread protocol, this guide uses the NXP K32W DK6 main board with K32W061 daughter board running lighting application as an example.
 The i.MX MPU platform can perform Matter networking with end devices using OTBR.
 Matter with OTBR on i.MX devices network topology diagram as shown below.

  <img src="../images/matter_demos/imx93-otbr.png" width = "500"/>